What is the Donor Tracker?

 How often will the Donor Tracker be updated?

 Relevant portions of the Donor Profiles are updated throughout the year when changes in the political and policy environments impact donors’ ODA environments.
-All Donor Profiles will be updated in 2017 with the new 2015 data from the OECD.
-Users who register with the Donor Tracker will receive announcements on all of these large updates.
+All Donor Profiles have been updated in 2018 with new 2016 data from the OECD.
+Users who register with the Donor Tracker and subscribe to the newsletter will receive announcements on all of these large updates.

 Who funds the Donor Tracker?